pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"duplicate-except"+OR+"W0705")

 ### [W0711](#W0711) (binary-op-exception)<a name="W0711"></a>
-Exception to catch is the result of a binary "%s" operation Used when the exception to catch is of the form "except A or B:".
+Exception to catch is the result of a binary "%s" operation.

+Used when the exception to catch is of the form "except A or B:".
 If intending to catch multiple, rewrite as "except (A, B):"

 **:x: Incorrect code**